-However, each case will be considered on its own merits with regards to the circumstances of the case.
+However, each case will be considered on its own merits to ensure the School is acting reasonably.

 22 Non attendance at meetings and hearings

 Where an Employee or their representative is unavailable to attend a meeting held under this procedure, they should inform the Executive Headteacher / panel at the earliest opportunity who will give due consideration to any request to postpone taking into account the individual circumstances and the reason for non-attendance.